Honda Prelude: Second generation (AB/BA1/2/3/6/BB; 1982)

-Third generation (1987)
+Third generation (BA3/4/5/7; 1987)

 On 9 April 1987, the third-generation Prelude was released in the Japanese domestic market and released later that year worldwide, being a 1988 model in North America.
 Featuring evolutionary styling from its predecessor, it shared design cues from the Honda NSX that would be introduced later in 1990.
-The Prelude featured innovative features for its time such as a 0.34 drag coefficient, roof pillars made of high-strength metal and its signature feature, the available option of the world's first mechanical four-wheel steering system available in a mass-production passenger car.
-Honda had expected 30% of buyers to plump for four-wheel-steering, but the car was a runaway success in the home market and 80% of buyers did in the first year.
+The Prelude featured innovative features for its time such as a 0.34 drag coefficient, roof pillars made of high-strength metal and its signature feature, the available option of the world's first mechanical four-wheel steering system available in a mass-production passenger car, which was later shared with the Honda Ascot 2.0FBT-i sedan.

+The mechanical four-wheel steering setup used two steering boxes, linked together with a dedicated steering shaft.
+Despite its complexity, it provided the driver additional benefits.
+At highway speeds lane changes required minimal steering input, and served as a safety feature providing more responsive and quicker maneuverability in adverse conditions.
+It also aided in low speed driving conditions such as parallel parking.
+The front and rear wheels would turn in opposite directions once the steering wheel had been turned 140 degrees.
+A 'Road & Track' magazine comparison between the Prelude and a C4-series Chevrolet Corvette favored the Prelude in a slalom speed test.

+Honda had expected 30% of buyers to opt for four-wheel-steering, but the car was a runaway success in the home market and 80% of buyers did in the first year.

 The third-generation Prelude was exclusively powered by variants of the Honda B20A engine, a base carbureted version with a SOHC 12-valve valvetrain, or a DOHC variant with Honda's PGM-FI fuel injection and 16 valves.
 The engine was tilted backwards by 18 degrees, which made it possible to make the hood 30 mm lower than on the previous generation.

-It was well received by judges of the European Car of the Year accolade for 1988, finished third in a contest where the Peugeot 405 was the runaway winner and the Citroën AX came second.
+It was well received by judges of the European Car of the Year accolade for 1988, finishing third in a contest where the Peugeot 405 was the runaway winner and the Citroën AX came second.
 This was one of the best performances by a Japanese built or branded car until the Nissan Micra won the award five years later.

 In 1987, Road & Track published a test summary that shows the 1988 Honda Prelude 2.0Si 4WS outperforming every car of that year on the slalom, with a speed of 65.5 mi/h, even besting exotics such as Porsche and Ferrari.
 For reference, the 1988 Chevrolet Corvette C4 took the same course at 64.9 mi/h.

 The Prelude was Wheels magazine's Car of the Year for 1987.